 I was surprised to realize that in Japan, the main attractions, icons, temples are scattered all over the city.
 It will be difficult to simply go for a walk to the “city center”.
 The best option will be to buy a day pass according to your preferences (bus, subway, train).
 Better for your wallet and… much easier.
 There is no way you would want to walk all over the city searching for these famous Japanese things.
 Please, be more clever than me.

 - Lock your life

-In Japan, information centres have become my best friend.
-Relief, sudden excitement, joy and tears; “Finally… there is a tourist information centre!”
-Meeting the lovely Japanese kindness has been one of my favourite things during my trip.
-Don’t be shy… Every time I found an Information centre along the way, I discovered the best feeling ever.
+In Japan, information centers have become my best friend.
+Relief, sudden excitement, joy and tears; “Finally… there is a tourist information center!”
+Meeting the lovely Japanese kindness has been one of my favorite things during my trip.
+Don’t be shy… Every time I found an Information center along the way, I discovered the best feeling ever.

 - Spy before ordering

 Eating in Japan can become a great cultural experience.
 Most of the time, I chose the Japanese restaurants where there were no tourists.
 Result; no English menu and… a guess.
 To avoid eating something you might regret, it is easier to look around and order what appeals you on nearby tables.
 Also, if you don’t feel like trying the unknown, some restaurants (in touristy areas) can offer English menus.
 They also showcase their menu by displaying some cute fake plates of food.

 You may also like:

 Get your monthly (and funny) dose of adventures!
 Subscribe now! #YesPlease

 Get Your Travel Gear!

 Disclaimer: This post may include affiliate links at no cost to you.
 Happy travels!